duydao/Text-Pastry/README.md

 ## Release Notes 1.4.0 ##

+I'm very excited to announce v1.4.0!
+The Code was actually released a few months ago, but I need the extra time to check the new features and update the [wiki](https://github.com/duydao/Text-Pastry/wiki).

+As alwys, please feel free to report any bugs and/or feature request [here](https://github.com/duydao/Text-Pastry/issues).

+## New Features ##

 ### focus mode ###

 This mode includes: hide sidebar, tabs and/or statusbar, all by one shortcut